kudobuilder/kudo.dev/content/docs/cli/cli.md

 ## Commands

-An overview about all the things the KUDO CLI can do.
-[Details](commands.md)
+An overview about all the things the KUDO CLI can do is [here](commands.md)

 ## Examples